JackyChen98/Event-Management-System/README.md

 2. Run ‘mvn package’ and wait for the process to finish.
 3. Change the dictionary to ‘target’.
 4. Run ‘java -jar demo1-0.0.1-SNAPSHOT.jar’.
-5. Then open the browser go to the ‘localhost:8090’
+5. Then open the browser and go to the ‘localhost:8090’